HerbertNjinko/Finance/credit-bureau/services/score-service/README.md

 ## Score Service

 Calculates and serves borrower credit scores stored in `core.credit_scores`.
-Supports retrieving the latest score for an entity and triggering recalculation events (heuristic scoring for now; swap with production model later).
+Supports retrieving the latest score for an entity, triggering recalculation events (heuristic scoring for now; swap with production model later), and consuming Kafka obligation events to auto-refresh scores.

 ### Install